 Now you’ve got a set plan in place for how prospective customers will filter through your funnel, the next job is to get them into your funnel.

-Ruler Analytics will show you your closed revenue on a channel, campaign and even landing page level.
+Ruler will share closed revenue on a channel, campaign and even landing page level.
 Learn how Ruler attributes revenue back to your marketing here.

 By having this data to hand, you can make easy data-driven decisions to help optimise your marketing.